 They’re at it again.
 You can hear them in the next room and you want it to stop.
 Now.
 Your children are having a heated debate that seems to be escalating by the minute.
-Should you intervene or should you let them fight it out?
+Should you intervene in sibling squabbles?
+Or should you let them fight it out?

-As parents we all long for our kids to get along and be friends, but their fighting can seem to be a constant negative and never-ending cycle.
-In our decades of coaching and teaching parents (and raising our own squabbling crew!), we have found a few guiding principles to help you as you steer your kids towards peace and connection at home.
+As parents we hope for our children to get along and be friends, but their fighting can seem to be a constant negative and never-ending cycle.
+In our decades of coaching and teaching parents (and raising our own squabbling crew!), we have found a few guiding principles to help you steer your kids towards peace and connection at home.

 - If there is a physical altercation.
 Say, “Looks like you need a little break.
 When you are ready to use your words and not your hands you can try again to work this out.”